koyuawsmbrtn/web/src/pages/about.md

 title: About me
 layout: ../layouts/page.astro
 ---

+Here are a few quick facts about me

 <img alt="Here's a picture of me" src="/me.png" height="250" style="float:right;margin-top:0 !important;">

   * Is 23 years old